Pregnancy can be one of life’s most exciting times, but let’s be real, there are some stressful moments too.

 - Can a baby in the womb feel your stress?

-- How to deal with stress while pregnant
+- How to relieve stress while pregnant

 What is stress?